 Security training - Ensure that IT and software engineers are trained in security according to strict guidelines and routines

 When people discuss the ins and outs of DevSecOps, they often bring up ‘Rugged DevOps’.
-This is quite similar to DevSecOps, in that it deals with security considerations.
+This is quite similar to DevSecOps, in that it has security teams voicing considerations and taking actions in both development and operations work.
 However, it also has a much greater emphasis on vigilance and discipline.

 ‘Ruggedizing’ refers to making security a higher priority.
-It involves regular threat assessments, adding more tests to automated processes, and so on.
+It typically involves adding more tests to automated processes, conducting threat assessments more regularly, and so on.
 In short, it is extremely similar to DevSecOps, with one of the only differences being the higher emphasis on priority.

 As the Rugged Manifesto puts it: